-Vancouver’s Chinatown is the largest Chinatown in Canada, and one of the largest in North America.
-It is located primarily along Pender, Main and Keefer Streets, between Gastown and the downtown Eastside (which isn’t the nicest part of the city).
+The area is located primarily along Pender, Main and Keefer Streets, between Gastown and the Downtown Eastside (which isn’t actually the nicest part of the city).

-When the place really comes alive though is during the weekend of Chinese New Year when there are live performances inside as well as crowds of Chinese and other Vancouverites shopping at the festival stalls and taking in all the sights.
+When the place really comes alive is during the weekend of Chinese New Year.
+That’s when there are live performances inside as well as crowds of Chinese and other Vancouverites shopping at the festival stalls and taking in all the sights.

 Best Times to Visit Chinatown